fil1pe/react-slider/src/components/README.md

 ## Usage

-In your JSX file, import the slider component as in the [example below](#example).
+In your JSX file, import the slider component and the CSS file as in the [example below](#example).
 You are free to customize it using the prop className and the classes that follow.

 ## Classes